EMH-Mark-I/lccmu/README.md

 `lccmu -u container1` or `lccmu -u /path/to/container1`

-• --help will display a short list the options and examples uses.
+• --help will display a short list the options and example uses.

 ## Additional Information